Last updated: 02.10. 2020 @ 21:03

 Participation at the Femundløpet is entirely the mushers responsibility.
 The musher is the most able person to assess whether he and his dogs are able to complete the race under varying conditions, without risk to themselves or other participants, as well as judging if his/her equipment is up to standard.

-The musher cannot hold the organizer, jury officials, race veterinarians, sponsors or other Femundløpet volunteers responsible, or claim for damages or injury, to himself, handlers, dogs, vehicles or equipment.
+The musher cannot hold the organizer, jury officials, race veterinarians, sponsors or other Femundløpet volunteers responsible, or claim for damages for injuries, to himself, handlers, dogs, vehicles or equipment.

 The musher is responsible for contracting a valid insurance/license for himself, the dogs and the equipment in Femundløpet.